2021 CONCACAF Gold Cup qualification: New format

 On 27 July 2020, CONCACAF announced that the qualifiers would be played by the twelve teams as a centralized preliminary round in the United States, in the week prior to the 2021 CONCACAF Gold Cup group stage.
 On 2 September 2020, CONCACAF announced that Qatar were invited to the Gold Cup as guests, and that the qualification tournament would determine the last three teams to participate in the group stage of the Gold Cup.
 The qualification tournament featured two rounds, with the twelve participating teams divided into six one-off ties in the first round.
 The six winners advanced to the second round, with the winners of the three one-off matches qualifying for the Gold Cup.

 Draw

-The draw for the first round took place in Miami, Florida on 28 September 2020, 20:00 EDT (UTC−4), along with the draw for the Gold Cup group stage.
+The draw for the first round took place in Miami, Florida, United States on 28 September 2020, 20:00 EDT (UTC−4), along with the draw for the Gold Cup group stage.
 The top six teams based on the CONCACAF Rankings of August 2020 were pre-seeded into matches 1 to 6 (highest ranked in match 1, second-highest ranked in match 2, etc.), while the remaining six teams were drawn from a single pot.
 The fixtures for the second round were predetermined.

 The following was the composition of the draw pots (August 2020 CONCACAF Rankings show in parentheses):